KentaaNL/kentaa-api/README.md

 ### Pagination

-Endpoints that return a [Kentaa::Api::Resources::List](lib/kentaa/api/resources/list.rb) also implement [Enumerable](https://ruby-doc.org/core/Enumerable.html) object and will return paginated results.
-The default page size is 25, but you can can customize this by setting the `per_page` parameter:
+All List actions return paginated results in an [Enumerable](https://ruby-doc.org/core/Enumerable.html) object.
+The default page size is 25, but you can can customize this by setting the `per_page` parameter.

 ```ruby
 actions = client.actions(per_page: 100)